Financing Your Research

 Particularly qualified early-career researchers and young scientists with a doctorate who are pursuing an academic career can also apply for funding through the Young Investigator Group Preparation Program (YIG Prep Pro).

 For (prospective) postdocs there is also the possibility to finance their own activities (own position and research) through external sponsorship programs.
 One of the most prominent funding institutions is the Deutsche Forschungsgesellschaft (DFG) [German Research Association], e.g. with the grant lines DFG individual grants and DFG Walter Benjamin Program.
 The "Research in Germany” website provides comprehensive information about other important funding organizations for postdocs.
 In addition, there are special sponsorship programs for women, e.g. the Margarete von Wrangell Program or the Brigitte-Schlieben-Lange Program (for female early-career researchers or young female scientists with children).

-KIT postdocs can make use of the FOERDAT service (funding/sponsorship database) and subscribe to receive timely information on the latest calls for proposals of national and international funding agencies in due time.
+KIT postdocs can make use of Open4Research to have access to timely information on the latest calls for proposals of national and international funding agencies in due time.

 Financial Opportunities for Research Projects by Postdocs

 In the following, you will find a selection of other important sponsorship institutions and programs that usually support a clearly limited research project at home or abroad: